opereiraricardo/user-guide-vscode/B202403-Extension-Marketplace.md

 ### Can I trust extensions from the Marketplace?

 The Marketplace runs a virus scan on each extension package that's published to ensure its safety.
 The virus scan is run for each new extension and for each extension update.
-Until the scan is all clear, the extension won't be published in the Marketplace for public usage.
+Until the scan is all clear, the extension won't be published in the Marketplace for public usage..

 The Marketplace also prevents extension authors from name-squatting on official publishers such as Microsoft and RedHat.